ModelAtlasofTheEarth/model_template/README.md

     * **Metadata Fields** (markdown tables)
     * **Metadata Tags** (markdown checkboxes)
     * **File Description** (markdown tables)
 * you need to physically edit the plaintext (markdown).
 You can do this directly through github, or on your device with a plain text editor.
+    * Many of the fields have placehoder/example text to help guide you.
+Delete this text and replace with your own.
 * add any files to the `model_files` and `web_file` subfolders.
 * once you have completed these steps, you can submit your model back to out organisation <https://github.com/ModelAtlasofTheEarth>